JohannisK/CloudContractsWorkshop/README.md

 ## Task 3: Consuming a new service endpoint using cloud contracts
 ###Introduction
-In task 1 support for cloud contracts was added to the producers code.
-By running `mvn clean install` the stubs jar was created and uploaded to the local mvn repository.
-In task 2 support for cloud contracts was added to the consumers code, which also used the local repository to download the stubs jar from.
+In task 1 support for cloud contracts was added to the producers' code.
+By running `mvn clean install` the stubs jar was created and uploaded to the local Maven repository.
+In task 2 support for cloud contracts was added to the consumers' code, which also used the local repository to download the stubs jar from.
-We will be adding a new contract in this task, directly in the producers code.
-Normally this new contract would be added in a local checkout of the producers code.
+We will be adding a new contract in this task, directly in the producers' code.
+Normally this new contract would be added in a local checkout of the producers' code.
 To have the contract implemented by the producer the contract would be submitted to the producer via a merge request.
 This is out of scope for the workshop, but it's important to remember this, since we will be coming back to this point.
 The contract will be added in the form of a groovy contract much like the contract which is already in place.
 It will define the proposed request form, as well as the expected response.
-Before going to the producers code in Task 4, we'll create a full implementation of the client purely based on the stubs generated by the contract definition.
+Before going to the producers' code in Task 4, we'll create a full implementation of the client purely based on the stubs generated by the contract definition.

 **Task 3.1** Add a new contract next to the `returnPrimesFrom1to10.groovy` file named `returnFibonacciUntil10.groovy`